puppetlabs-toy-chest/wash/docs/_tutorials/01_attributes_metadata/index.md

 # Attributes
 Some metadata properties like creation time (`crtime`), last modified time (`mtime`), and content size (`size`) are common across entries.
 These common properties make up an entry’s attributes.
 From its definition, we see that an entry’s attributes are a subset of its metadata.

-You can use `winfo` to view an entry’s attributes.
+You can use `winfo` to view a condensed version of the entry’s attributes.

 ```
 wash . ❯ winfo docker/containers/wash_tutorial_redis_1
-Path: /Users/enis.inan/Library/Caches/wash/mnt184960766/docker/containers/wash_tutorial_redis_1
 Name: wash_tutorial_redis_1
 CName: wash_tutorial_redis_1
 Actions: